bitxenia/astrawiki-web-trusted-peer/README.md

 ## Motivation

-This project was created to streamline the process of publishing a website to IPFS across multiple peers.
-This could be done using clusters, but it meant that upon new changes, pointing the IPNS entry to the new content was done manually.
-This removes the need for that added manual step, and automates the building of the content on top.
+This project streamlines the process of publishing a website to IPFS across multiple peers.
+While clusters can handle this, they require manually updating the IPNS entry with new content, while this eliminates the manual step and automatically builds the content on top.

 ## Features

 - Publishes static websites without server-centric infrastructure needed.
 - Keeps the website in sync with its git repository to maintain the CI/CD workflow from traditional web development.
-- Allows trusted community members to help host the website.
+- Enables trusted community members to help host the website.
 - Hosts bitxenia's Astrawiki by default.

 ## Prerequisites